-Responsibility for administration of the defined benefit pension plans and the defined contribution plan is assigned to a Board comprised of nine members.
-The Board consists of a Chairman, who is appointed by the Governor; one member appointed by the Attorney General; one member appointed by the State Health Officer; two members of the legislative assembly appointed by the chairman of the legislative management, three members elected by the active membership of the NDPERS system; and one member elected by the retired public employees.
+Responsibility for administration of the defined benefit pension plans and the defined contribution plan is assigned to a Board comprised of eleven members.
+The Board consists of a Chairman, who is appointed by the Governor; three additional members appointed by the Governor; four members of the legislative assembly appointed by the chairman of the legislative management; and three members elected by the active membership of the NDPERS system.